 Avoiding Heat

-The best thing to avoid aggravating symptoms is to simply avoid excessive heat.
-This recommendation may seem particularly difficult during the summer, but staying indoors, using air conditioning, and cold baths may be helpful.
+The best thing to avoid aggravating symptoms is to prevent excessive heat.
+This recommendation may seem particularly difficult during the summer, but staying indoors, using air conditioning, and taking cold baths may be helpful.

-Warm summer days aside, however, there are other daily activities that can aggravate varicose veins as well.
+However, other daily activities can aggravate varicose veins on warm summer days aside.
 For example, hot baths, jacuzzis, and saunas are all possible culprits that can worsen varicose symptoms.
 Avoiding these may help manage varicose vein discomfort to some extent as well.

 Home Remedies For Varicose Veins

-For occasions when it is simply not possible to avoid the heat, there are a few ways to help manage the cosmetic appearance of varicose veins and some of the accompanying discomfort.
+For occasions when it is simply impossible to avoid the heat, there are a few ways to help manage the cosmetic appearance of varicose veins and some of the accompanying discomfort.
 Keep in mind, however, that these are not permanent solutions.
-The only way to permanently get rid of varicose veins is through medical intervention.
+Medical intervention is the only way to get rid of varicose veins permanently.

 Staying hydrated can help keep your blood circulation healthy.
-Furthermore, your overall diet can help with varicose vein pain relief.
-For a healthy diet, avoid eating foods high in salt, as salt increases water retention and can make swelling worse.
-Eat foods high in potassium to reduce water retention and swelling, in addition to fruits and vegetables that are high in vitamins C, K, B, and E.
+Furthermore, your overall diet can help relieve varicose vein pain.
+Avoid eating foods high in salt for a nutritious diet, as salt increases water retention and can worsen swelling.
+Eat foods high in potassium to reduce water retention and swelling, and fruits and vegetables high in vitamins C, K, B, and E.

 • Walking